 Created by Rose Marie Swift, RMS Beauty is somewhat of a veteran in the clean makeup space, delivering organic,easy-to-use, minimalist, award-winning products since 2009.
 When she created RMS, Swift hoped her innovations would inspire the industry towards a more sustainable future and that "eventually the clean beauty industry will just become…the beauty industry."

 Lilah B. founder Cheryl Yannotti Foland follows a less is more philosophy—believing a natural, polished healthy glow can and should be achieved with just a few simple products.
 Amen to that.
-Everything in her range is free from parabens, sulfates and gluten, and instead filled with aloe and natural botanicals.
+Everything in her range is free from parabens, sulfates, and gluten, and instead filled with aloe and natural botanicals.

-If you're ready to really invest in the clean beauty vibe, take a look at Kjaer Weiss.
+If you're ready to invest in the clean beauty realm, take a look at Kjaer Weiss.
 Danish makeup artist Kristen Kjaer Weiss created her eponymous range of simplified, luxurious, organic makeup because she believed her clients were sacrificing the health of their skin using irritating, synthetic makeup.
-And while KW is definitely on the pricier side, all products are available in refill sizes—meaning you can top up powders, eye shadows, oils and foundation at a fraction of the cost and without tossing out packaging.
+And while KW is definitely on the pricier side, all products are available in refill sizes—meaning you can top up powders, eye shadows, oils, and foundation at a fraction of the cost and without tossing out packaging.

 Brighten up, here's how to add a jade roller to your beauty routine.